ADDYY LAWSUIT ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in adidas AG ("adidas" or the "Company") (OTC Other: ADDYY) of a class action securities lawsuit.
+NEW YORK, May 11, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in adidas AG ("adidas" or the "Company") (OTC Other: ADDYY) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of adidas investors who were adversely affected by alleged securities fraud between May 3, 2018 and February 21, 2023.
 Follow the link below to get more information and be contacted by a member of our team: